pineconedata/pineconedata.github.io/_posts/2024-05-02-basketball-data-cleaning-preprocessing.md

 There are more substitutions that we could make (such as replacing "St." with "State" in the team name), but those are the only ones we'll make today.
 Next, let's look at unit conversions.

 ## Unit Conversion
 The only unit conversion we'll be doing today is to convert the feet-inches notation in the `Height` column to the total number of inches.
-We can define a function that will break the values in the `Height` column on the hyphen and store the number of feet and inches in separate variables.
-The function then multiplies the number of feet by 12 (the number of inches per foot) and adds the number of inches to get the total height of the player in inches.
+This means that a height of five feet, three inches tall is currently stored as `5-3`, but will be converted to the total number of inches, `63`.
+We can define a function to convert the individual Height values:

 ```python